devaroop/devaroop.github.io/_posts/2019-10-14-we-helped-this-girl-see-a-new-world.md

     <img src="/img/madam_bob_toad.jpg" alt="Madam hunting toad">
 </div>

 We feel happy to have helped this girl see a new part of the world which she wouldn't have otherwise.
 We look forward to help her achieve this more although we don't know if we will adopt her yet.
+Cheers!